 It’s a big responsibility, and Wayne gets immense satisfaction out of playing his part in helping families through their grief journey.
 One of Wayne’s proudest achievements is becoming a member of the NZ Embalmers Association, adding to his Australian and British qualifications.

-Adam has always been drawn to people, “We can learn and share so much from one another.
+Adam has always been drawn to people, he feels we can learn and share so much from one in other.

 I have a budding family of two lovely young ladies and a wife that supports me with her love and friendship.